 When you arrive in Canada, a Canada Border Services Agency (CBSA) agent will assess your health before you leave the Port of Entry.
 If you're a foreign national, and you have symptoms of COVID-19, you may not be allowed to enter Canada.

-You must have a plan to quarantine for 14 days when you arrive in Canada, including:
+You must prepare your own quarantine plan, which demonstrates you can quarantine for 14 days when you arrive in Canada.
+Information to include:

 - a place to stay